paulhibbitts/published-markdown-files/opened26-session-guide.md

 The **page copy button** gives visitors one-click access to the source Markdown — putting Reuse and Remix directly in their hands.
 Tap this button and try the various options!

-### Share Your Thoughts

-How might the **page copy button** — or any of the 5 Rs features — open new possibilities for your own open education work?
-Feel free to share in the session chat!

 ---